meshcloud/meshcloud-docs/docs/meshstack.monitoring.md

 Product usage data collection can be explicitly enabled by an operator after prior confirmation of the customer.

 meshPanel uses the privacy-preserving and open source web-analytics library plausible.io for collecting anonymous usage data as described in the [plausible data policy](https://plausible.io/data-policy).
-Data collected will remain within the secure meshcloud environment and will not be shared or processed externally.
+The system we use is operated by meshcloud and the data collected will remain within the secure meshcloud environment and will not be shared or processed externally.

 ### What data is collected?